withastro/astro/.changeset/cool-foxes-talk.md

 "astro": minor
 ---

-Adds new helper functions for integration developers.
+Adds new helper functions for adapter developers.

 - Symbols used to represent `Astro.locals` and `Astro.clientAddress` are now available as static properties on the `App` class: `App.Symbol.locals` and `App.Symbol.clientAddress`.